Robbybp/dae_testing/README.md

 This directory holds code for testing Pyomo DAE's implementation of Radau and Legendre collocation.
 Our immediate goals are to:

-(a) Test whether certain equations and variables are "auxilliary," i.e. not necessary to solve or optimize the rest of the model (we suspect that algebraic equations at finite element boundaries, including `t0`, are auxilliary)
+- Test whether certain equations and variables are "auxilliary," i.e. not necessary to solve or optimize the rest of the model (we suspect that algebraic equations at finite element boundaries, including `t0`, are auxilliary)
-(b) Write functions to remove auxilliary variables and equations from a model.
+- Write functions to remove auxilliary variables and equations from a model.

 A stretch goal is to identify a situation in which the assumptions